JoeKirelos/PT1/README.md

 Survey.
-1- Do you have any rhythm game experiencce ? if yes, pc or mobile ? if mobile, are you aware of flick notes ?
+1- Do you have any rhythm game experiencce ? if yes, was it on pc, arcade or mobile ? if mobile, are you aware of flick notes ?

 2- did the flick notes feel intuitive in this prototype ?